rmiazza/GAMCR/docs/source/presentation.rst

 - the intensity of the precipitation event

-- information describing the catchment condition induced by past events such weighted sum of past precipitation and potential evapotranspiration.
+- information describing the catchment condition induced by past events such as weighted sum of past precipitation and potential evapotranspiration.

 One can easily add additional features to our model.
 A typical example is the cosine and sine of the time from January 1st to allow the model to estimate a seasonality pattern.
 Another example is a time variable allowing the model to learn potential change over time of the catchment behaviour.